 Welcome to the website of the NCCC, The Netherlands' Catalysis and Chemistry Conference.

-The next Conference, the XXth anniversary of NCCC, will take place from March 4-6 2019 in Noordwijkerhout.
+The last Conference, the XXth anniversary of NCCC, took place from March 4-6 2019 in Noordwijkerhout.
 Information about speakers can be found under 'Programme / Speakers'.

 The conference continues the successful series of meetings, started in Lunteren (2000) and continued annually in Noordwijkerhout.
 The conference combines a number of national symposia in the field of chemistry and catalysis.
 Traditionally, participants from Flanders-Belgium also contribute to the meeting.